Indigenous Art as a Healing Response to Centuries of Colonization

 Kent Monkman (Fisher River Band Cree), “The Scream,” 2017, acrylic on canvas.
 Courtesy of the Denver Art Museum. © Kent Monkman

-The Denver Art Museum, which has been collecting and displaying Indigenous art for nearly a century, is also featured in the “Preoccupied” catalog with an essay by John Lukavic, the museum’s Curator of Native Arts.
-He wrote, “The Denver Art Museum’s Commitment to Indigenous Communities opens with a formal land acknowledgment and recognizes how we are complicit in harming originating communities.
-The statement also posits that we must change and recognizes how central Indigenous people and arts are to our institution.”
+The Denver Art Museum, which has been collecting and displaying Indigenous art for 100 years, is also featured in the Preoccupied catalog with an essay by John Lukavic, Curator of Native Arts.
+He wrote, “The Denver Art Museum’s Commitment to Indigenous Communities opens with a formal land acknowledgment and recognizes how we are complicit in harming originating communities.”
+Lukavic asserts that DAM must change and recognize how central Indigenous people and arts are to the museum.

 Rose Simpson, (Santa Clara Pueblo), “Warrior,” 2012, clay and mixed media.
 Courtesy of the Denver Art Museum. © Rose B. Simpson

-The exhibition includes examples of Indigenous couture, featuring clothing blending ancestral Native fashion with contemporary modes to express power, presence and style.
-Some designs were created by victims of sexual assault, as Native women are “Almost 40 percent more likely to be assaulted, raped, or murdered than their non-Native peers,” according to the catalogue.
+The exhibition includes examples of Indigenous couture, and features clothing blending ancestral Native fashion with contemporary modes to express power, presence and style.
+Some designs were created by victims of sexual assault, as Native women are, “Almost 40 percent more likely to be assaulted, raped, or murdered than their non-Native peers,” according to the catalogue.

 Virgil Ortiz (Cochiti Pueblo), “Recon Watchmen,” 2022, ceramic, video, and vinyl (artist's proposal for his installation at the Autry Museum)

-Apocalypse is “an opportunity for innovation and for reflection and renewal.
+Apocalypse in the lives of Indigenous people, artist Rose Simpson explains, “is an opportunity for innovation and for reflection and renewal.
 In a sense ...
-Indigenous people have been at a privilege when it comes to any kind of hardship because we’ve already survived,” explains Rose Simpson.
-Her soulful self-reflection is manifested in her own work and in the creations of many other Indigenous artists.
-With the evolution of the Red Power and American Indian Movements over the last half-century, it is inspiring to witness how Native artists are expressing with ever-increasing freedom their inherent creativity.
+Indigenous people have been at a privilege when it comes to any kind of hardship because we’ve already survived.”
+Her soulful self-reflection is manifested in the creations of many Indigenous artists today.